Skip to content

 The Code Maroon emergency notification system, created after Virginia Tech, alerted within minutes

-TAMU PD explicitly used the word 'hoax' in its all-clear, a direct choice not all universities make
+TAMU PD explicitly stated the report was 'FALSE' in all caps in its all-clear, a direct choice not all universities make

 The April 13 Texas wave was part of the broader April 4-13, 2023 multi-state swatting campaign hitting more than 20 universities